 You can promote your products to your specific audience via updates and paid targeted ads.
 Campaigns like these are result oriented and provide higher click and conversion rate.

 Paid ads can be used on almost all social networks; they boost your engagement, clicks, and sale like no other channel does.
 You can choose a variety of ad formats such as text based ads, timeline ads, sidebar ads, in-video ads, video ads, and slideshow like ads.
+You can experiment with creating your own ads using online video editing platforms which even have a slideshow maker with music features.

 Check out how Meesho is doing paid ads on Instagram.